-Classification and measurement of financial liabilities
+Classification and subsequent measurement of financial liabilities

-The Sub-fund's financial liabilities comprise of other payable and accruals and borrowing and derivative financial instruments.
+The sub-fund's financial liabilities comprise of borrowings, other payables and accruals.

-Financial liabilities are initially measured at fair value, and, where applicable, adjusted for transaction costs unless the Sub-fund designated a financial liability at fair value through profit or loss.
+Financial liabilities are initially measured at fair value, and, where applicable, adjusted for transaction costs unless the sub-fund designated a financial liability at fair value through profit or loss.